Uncover 11 Hidden Fun Facts About Thailand

 An older well-known statue is in the heart of Bangkok.
 The famous reclining Buddha can be viewed in the Wat Pho Temple.
 It was crafted in 1832 and is 150 feet long.
 This statue is covered with gold leaf.
 Throughout the country many other large and impressive Buddha statues are also gold, but several are white.

 Aside from the artwork, Buddhism is engrained in the cultural norms.
 To be respectful, you should never touch anyone on the head since the head is considered sacred.
-You also should remove your shoes before entering a temple and generally be respectful of local religious practices.
+You should also remove your shoes before entering a temple and generally be respectful of local religious ceremonies and practices.

 One reason why Thailand’s culture has remained intact is because it’s the only country in Southeast Asia that’s never been colonized.
 The country’s name in the Thai language – Prathet Thai – means “land of the free.”

 The Thai people are proud of their history, and it’s noted in the country’s national anthem.
-One reason the country was not colonized is that the French and British wanted neutral territory between their colonies.
+One reason the country was not colonized unlike other Southeast Asian countries is that the French and British wanted neutral territory between their colonies.
 But there was more to it than that.

 King Chulalongkorn centralized power in Bangkok in the late 1800s and created a standing army.
 The Thai language was also made the official language.
 These nation-building measures paid off since European powers seemed to recognize Siam, the former name for Thailand, as a legitimate state.

-The ancient martial art of Muay Thai has helped shape the image of Thai warriors.
+The ancient martial art of Muay Thai, also referred to as Thai boxing, has helped shape the image of Thai warriors.
 Thailand’s national sport instills discipline and practical self-protection skills and is steeped in the history and culture.

 Muay Thai is called the “art of the eight limbs.”
 The reference refers to the hands, feet, knees and elbows.
 The martial art is traced back to the Sukhothai dynasty around the 13th century.
 Soldiers were taught the practices so they could defend the country in cases of unarmed combat.